joshualylelovell/GA_WDI7_Project1_Simon-style-Game/README.md

 Some are learning their animals, some are learning colors, and the oldest is obsessed with Simon.
 They are the inspiration for this version of Simon.

+Similar to any other Simon memory game, the player must repeat the randomly generated pattern of colors and sounds.
+If the player does not repeat the pattern correctly, the game will reset and the player will be prompted to start over.

 ### Technologies utilized: